M4XPRD/frontend-project-lvl1/README.md

 ## Installation

-To run this game you need to have [Node.js v 16.8.0](https://nodejs.org/en/) or later.
+To run this game make sure you have [Node.js v 16.8.0](https://nodejs.org/en/) or later.

 Here's the quick guide: